marekolsak/marek-build/README.md

 `your_username ALL=(root) NOPASSWD: /usr/local/bin/gstat`

-When the GPU hangs, log in via ssh and type `gstat`.
+When the GPU hangs, log in via ssh and type `gstat` (without `sudo`).
 It will print information that may be used to debug the GPU hang.

 You can extend `gstat` to print more information, but note that it runs as root without any password, so be careful what you put into it.